Dallas/Fort Worth BLUES ARTISTS

 The Browntones (one CD, Browntone) see Hash Brown

-Aaron Burton (three CDs self-released) website official myspace page photo
+Aaron Burton (ten CDs self-released) website photo

 Blind Dog Cooley (one CD self released)